 The most important feature of all these plans is the vesting – the timeline and/or requirements an employee needs to meet in order to receive their awards.
 You need to determine how long an employee needs to be with the company, or how many targets they need to meet.

 Again, which one you choose depends on the needs of your company, as both have positives and negatives.
-Cliff vesting means that if an employee leaves before their vesting, then they leave with no shares.
-This means that fewer shares leave the company.
+Cliff vesting means that if an employee leaves before their vesting, then they leave with no stock.
+This means that less stock leaves the company.
 However, depending on the length of time, it can mean that employees work for a long time with nothing to show for it.
 Whereas in ratable vesting, they’re receiving a portion for each year.

-Getting your LTIP started – the steps needed
+Designing an incentive plan: Getting your LTIP started

 LTIPs are a very broad category of a compensation scheme.
 As such, there is a wide range of designs to pick from.
 There are two major considerations when choosing your plan design – incentive and vesting schedule.